 - Melt butter in a medium sauce pan.
 Once melted, add cubed apples and cook 5 minutes over medium heat.
 Apple will brown slightly.
 Add maple syrup and ground cinnamon.
 MIx well to combine.
 Continue to cook over medium heat for about 5 minutes.
 The syrup will thicken and the apples will soften.
 Remove from heat, straight into a food processor or blender.
 Cool apples for 10 minutes or to almost room temperature before pureeing.
-This step is optional, but gives the cake a wonderful texture while bringing lots of flavor.
+Measure out 1 c.
+Enjoy any leftovers as is or with yogurt, granola, on toast, etc. This step is optional, but gives the cake a wonderful texture while bringing lots of flavor.
 If you prefer to skip the puree step, make sure to smaash the apples really well, like you would making banana bread.

 caramelized apple spice cake